obnoxxx/heketi/docs/design/snapshot.md

 # API Proposal

 The API is layed out here for file volume types only.
-The samy API will be added for block-volumes at a later time.
+The same API will be added for block-volumes at a later time.

 ### Create a Snapshot